New World Order (NWO)

 The New World Order is an organization initially founded by two men, Scott Hall and Kevin Nash.
-Calling themselves the Outsiders, they came to Atlanta, which had become a hotbed for superhuman activity.
+Calling themselves the Outsiders (no relation), they came to Atlanta, which had become a hotbed for superhuman activity.
 There, they publicly challenged the resident superheroes Sting and Lex Luger.

 During this battle, they played their trump card and revealed their third partner, the hero Hulk Hogan.
 The nearly killed the two heroes, as well as another hero who had come along to help, the Macho Man.
 The newly formed NWO then left them for dead as an example.

 Following this, the three villains went underground.
 Hogan changed his name to Hollywood Hogan so as to portray a new darker image.
 They came up with a plan to start seizing power, all under the master plan of Hogan’s.
 It involved recruiting as many people as possible as lackeys to do their dirty work, so as to forment chaos.
 So they let Freak hit the streets.

 A number of people, both criminals and heroes came to the NWO in response to this super-drug that promised unlimited power to the user.
 The drug was a hit, and the streets were flooded with newly empowered people, all eager to test it.
 All they had to do was practically sell their souls to the NWO.

 More and more people flocked to the NWO, willing to do a little dirty work for a little power.
 They also recruited criminal buisnessman Eric Bischoff into the fold as financial backer/ consultant.
 Even the hero Macho Man became enthralled by Hogan’s promises of power for a while.